Prizzm/prizzm/README.md

 To use FB Connect locally, please uncomment line #185 and comment out #183 in ./config/initializers/devise.rb

-App ID and App Secret in #183 are provided by Charles and of application Prizzm on Facebook.

 ## Issue Tracker

 ## Tests